 Lost keys can be replaced, as information is kept on file at the REDGUM factory about every product we manufacture.
 If you provide us with the serial number of your product (look under the amplifier, on the carton, or on the final test report issued with the product), we can provide you with another key.
-Just contact the factory with the details and a replacement key will be sent by airmail the same day.
-(Fax: +61 3 9897 1399, or email lostkey@redgumaudio.com)
+Just fax us the details and a replacement key will be sent by airmail the same day (Fax: 61 3 9897 1399).